 "Second line assistance" is organised by the local bar association that exists in every judicial district.
 Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second line assistance, the so-called "pro-Deo lawyer".
 In practice, this might limit the free choice of a lawyer to a certain extent, but in theory every lawyer can accept to assist someone "pro-Deo" and ask the bureau to be appointed as such, upon the direct request of an asylum seeker.
-Quite a number of specialised lawyers do so frequently in asylum cases.
 Within this "second line assistance", a lawyer is appointed to give substantial legal advice and to assist and represent the person in the asylum procedure.